-The Company's cash flows are influenced primarily by the timing of the receipt of Financial Advisory and Asset Management fees, the timing of distributions to members, payments of incentive compensation to managing directors and employees and purchases of Lazard Ltd Class A common stock.
-Cash flows also were affected (i) in 2016, by the issuance of the 2027 Notes and the redemption of the remaining balance of the 2017 Notes and (ii) in 2015, by the redemption of \$450 million of the 2017 Notes and the issuance of the 2025 Notes.
+The Company's cash flows are influenced primarily by the timing of the receipt of Financial Advisory and Asset Management fees, the timing of distributions to shareholders, payments of incentive compensation to managing directors and employees and purchases of Class A common stock.
+Cash flows also were affected (i) in

+2016, by the issuance of the 2027 Notes and the redemption of the remaining balance of the 2017 Notes and (ii) in 2015, by the redemption of \$450 million of the 2017 Notes and the issuance of the 2025 Notes.
 Strategic Advisory and Asset Management fees are generally collected within 60 days of billing, while Restructuring fee collections may extend beyond 60 days, particularly those that involve bankruptcies with court-ordered holdbacks.
 Fees from our Private Capital Advisory activities are generally collected over a four-year period from billing and typically include an interest component.

 The Company makes cash payments for, or in respect of, a significant portion of its incentive compensation during the first three months of each calendar year with respect to the prior year's results.
+The Company also paid a special dividend in 2018, 2017 and 2016.